LouisJustinTALLOT/cpp-docs.fr-fr/docs/dotnet/com-ptr-class.md

 ### <a name="parameters"></a>Paramètres

 *_right*<br/>
-Le pointeur d’interface COM à attacher.
+Pointeur d’interface COM à attacher.

 ### <a name="exceptions"></a>Exceptions